quilt/sheth/README.md

   FL+0 FL+1   FL+2 FL+3  ...
 LL-3 LL-2   LL-1 LL-0
 ```

-Each leaf node is the root of the coresponding `account`.
+Each leaf node is the root of the corresponding `account`.
 An `account`'s merkle
 tree structure is as follows:

 ```